Cobliteam/kafka-topic-dumper/kafka-topic-dumper/README.md

                         local files.
 But will not send it to AWS S3 bucket.
   -b BUCKET_NAME, --bucket-name BUCKET_NAME
                         The AWS-S3 bucket name to send dump files.
+  -x PREFIX, --prefix PREFIX
+                        The prefix of files to be downloaded from AWS-S3. this option is only used in reload mode(option -d).
+If no value is passed, the program assumes that files are named in the form TIMESTAMP-*.parquet and the gratest timestamp will be used.
+  -l, --reload          Reload mode will download files from kafka and send it
+                        to kafka
 ```

 ## Basic example